Ìyál'ọ́jà

-Ìyál'ọ́jà (pronounced ee-yah-lo-ja) is a Yoruba word that literally translates to "Mother of the Market".
+Ìyál'ọ́jà (/yo/) is a Yoruba word that literally translates as 'Mother of the Market'.
 It has commonly been used to refer to a prominent traditional chieftaincy title among the Yoruba people.

 History

-Across various Yoruba markets and the states they belong to, an Iyaloja is usually democratically chosen by her constituents (and is thereafter confirmed by the oba) or single-handedly chosen by the oba himself.
+Across various Yoruba markets and the states to which they belong, an Iyaloja is usually democratically chosen by her constituents (and is thereafter confirmed by the oba) or single-handedly chosen by the oba himself.
 In rare situations, like the case of the Iyaloja of Lagos in 2013, the deceased Iyaloja can choose her successor before her death.

 Research into the ancient culture and tradition of the Yoruba people has shown that despite the chieftaincy structure being largely patriarchal, the female titleholders Iyalode, Iyaloja and Iyalaje are three of the most important leaders in the system, figures whose opinions carried as much weight as those of the male chiefs.
 An equivalent male title known as Babaloja, meaning Father of the Market, is also functionally a subordinate of the Iyaloja.